 |W||Withdrawn (without grade point penalty)|

-The quality point average (QPA) is calculated by multiplying the number of credits for each course a student attempts by the quality points of the grade received in each course and dividing the total by the total credits attempted.
-For example, if a student enrolls in four three-credit courses, earns an A in one, a B in another, an F in the third, and a C in the fourth, the quality point average for that semester would be 2.25.
+The grade point average (GPA) is calculated by multiplying the number of credits for each course a student attempts by the points of the grade received in each course and dividing the total by the total credits attempted.
+For example, if a student enrolls in four three-credit courses, earns an A in one, a B in another, an F in the third, and a C in the fourth, the grade point average for that semester would be 2.25.

-Quality point average (27/12) equals 2.25.
-(The quality points for each grade are given in the section on grades.)
+Grade point average (27/12) equals 2.25.
+(The points for each grade are given in the section on grades.)

-Credits transferred from other institutions or earned by challenge examination, CLEP, Advanced Placement (AP) examinations, pass/fail courses, or by experiential learning, will not be used in the computation of the quality point average.
+Credits transferred from other institutions or earned by challenge examination, CLEP, Advanced Placement (AP) examinations, pass/fail courses, or by experiential learning, will not be used in the computation of the grade point average.

 Note: Many courses/programs will have a minimum grade requirement to advance.
 Please refer to the individual course/program requirements as noted in the catalog.